-In that case, the entire property’s value is included in the deceased person’s estate, making this a bad choice for friends who own a property together.
+In that case, the entire property’s value is included in the deceased person’s estate, making this a poor choice for friends who own a property together.

 Joint Tenants with Right of Survivorship

-This might be a good choice if neither of you has other family or heirs and if you would want the surviving owner to keep the full value of the property.
+This might be a good choice if neither of you has another family or heirs and if you would want the surviving owner to keep the full value of the property.

 If, however, either or both of you would like to pass the value of your share of the property to an heir, you will need to choose Tenancy in Common.

 With a different buying a house with a friend option — Tenants in Common — you and your friend will each own an undivided share in the property in whatever proportion you wish: 50/50, 75/25.

 This is a great option if one of you has more money to put down and to pay toward the mortgage each month than the other.